 The surveys, conducted cooperatively by scientists of the U.S. Geological Survey, California Department of Fish and Wildlife, U.S. Fish and Wildlife Service and Monterey Bay Aquarium with the help of experienced volunteers, cover about 375 miles of California coast, from Half Moon Bay south to Santa Barbara.
 The information gathered will be used by federal and state wildlife agencies in making decisions about the management of this sea mammal.
+These data, in conjunction with findings from several more in-depth studies, also provide the necessary information to assess female reproductive rates and changes in reproductive success of the California sea otter population through time.

 Spring survey results are used as an indicator of the population trend of California sea otters.
 No single year's survey result is indicative of a population change, however.
 Factors that can influence the count include viewing conditions, abundance and species composition of surface canopy kelp, observer experience, and distribution and movements of the animals.